kjempelodott/adventofcode/aoc2020/README.md

 Validate input based on a set of rules.
 Input is a mix of numbers and strings
 ###### Solution
 Trivial.
 The [parse_display](https://docs.rs/parse-display/) crate came in handy for parsing input.

+#### Day 5
+###### Problem
+Binary partitioning with 7 and 3 bits
+###### Solution
+Convert each input string to a 10-bit number.
+The 7 leading bits (seat row) span a space of 128 values, the 3 last (seat column) span a space of 8 values.
+The seat ID is given by multiplying row number with 8 and adding the column number.
+When converting the input to a 10-bit number, the row number bits are automatically left-shifted by 3, the same as mulitplying with 8.

+#### Day 6
+###### Problem
+Union and intersection of chars
+###### Solution
+Trivial when using a hashset.
+The [Iterator::fold_first ](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.fold_first) uses the first element in the iterator as the initial value, which is neat when e.g. intersecting an array of hashsets